sonelu/roboglia/docs/install.rst

 all robots will need to use all these types of devices.
 For instance, a robot might use only PWM controlled devices accessed through an I2C multiplexer like this `16 Channel PWM Bonnet`_ from Adafruit.
-There is therefore no need to install ``dynamixel_sdk`` whihch is a relatively complex activity.
+There is therefore no need to install ``dynamixel_sdk`` which is a relatively complex activity.

 With this observation in mind we have decided not to explicitly include dependencies on these low level packages.
-Whihch means when you will install ``roboglia`` it will not automatically install them for you.
+This means that when you will install ``roboglia`` it will not automatically install them for you.
 It will also not check if they are avaialable, instead it will be your responsiblity to install the dependencies as you need them, as explained in the next